Emergency preparedness and personal safety begin with the individual.

 Publication date: Feb.
 22, 2009

 Weather variability is one of the largest sources of risk in agricultural production.
-Congress recognizes the impact weather variability has on the livestock industry and the difficulty producers have in protecting themselves from this risk by ...
+Congress has recognized the impact of weather variability on crop production and the resulting variability to farm income by implementing a special tax ...